digitalocean/doctl/README.md

 ### Option 3 — Building the Development Version from Source

-If you have a [Go environment][install-go] configured, you can install the development version of `doctl` from the command line.
+If you have a [Go environment](https://www.digitalocean.com/community/tutorials/how-to-install-go-1-6-on-ubuntu-16-04) configured, you can install the development version of `doctl` from the command line.

 ```command
 go get -u github.com/digitalocean/doctl/cmd/doctl